dominant-strategies/quais.js/docs/getting-started.md

 both read and write access.
 In quais, all write operations are further abstracted into another Object, the **Signer**.

-_heading: Signer
+### Signer

 A [[Signer]] wraps all operations that interact with an account.
-An account generally has a private key located //somewhere//, which can be used to sign a variety of types of payloads.
+An account generally has a private key located //somewhere*, which can be used to sign a variety of types of payloads.

 The private key may be located in memory (using a [[Wallet]]) or